US Postal Service suspends incoming parcels from China and Hong Kong

 By Eric Cheung and Ramishah Maruf, CNN

-Hong Kong (CNN) — The US Postal Service says it has temporarily suspended the acceptance of incoming international parcels from China and Hong Kong until further notice.
+Hong Kong (CNN) — The US Postal Service (USPS) says it has suspended the acceptance of incoming international parcels from China and Hong Kong until further notice, threatening the business models of e-commerce giants Shein and Temu.

 It did not provide a reason for the suspension, but said in a statement Tuesday the flow of letters will not be affected.
-The Postal Service did not provide any additional information on the suspension when contacted by CNN.
+USPS did not provide any additional information on the suspension when contacted by CNN.

 The announcement comes just days after US President Donald Trump signed an executive order that terminated the “de minimis” exemption, a long-standing rule that allowed anyone, including exporters, to ship packages worth less than $800 to the United States without duties or needing to undergo inspections.

+It also follows the introduction of a broad-based 10% tariff on Chinese imports to the US, which took effect on Tuesday.

+CNN has reached out to other international delivery companies DHL, FedEx and UPS for comment.

-The new rule is likely to affect e-commerce sites like Shein and Temu, which have built their gargantuan business models around this exemption.
+The new rule is likely to affect e-commerce sites like Shein and Temu, which have built their business models around this exemption.
 The relaxed restrictions and tax exemptions on cheap products have allowed more than a billion packages to pour into the US at low prices for consumers looking for deals on clothing to household goods.
+CNN has reached out to Shein and Temu for comment.

+Chelsey Tam, a senior equity analyst at Morningstar, wrote in a research note that USPS would need time to figure out how to execute the new taxes before allowing Chinese packages to arrive in the US again.

+“This is a significant challenge for them because there were 4 million de minimis packages per day in 2024, and it is difficult to check all the packages — so it will take time,” she said.

-Currently, US Customs and Border Protection has the authority to open and inspect all international packages, though in practice it doesn’t open every single item.
+Currently, US Customs and Border Protection (CPB) has the authority to open and inspect all international packages, though in practice it doesn’t open every single item.
+CNN has reached out to the CPB for comment.

 The-CNN-Wire

-Note: This story has been updated with additional information and context.